Key Takeaways

 When to Use Day or night when you want balanced hydration Day in high heat, or under thick makeup that needs a clean base

-Hydration Level Medium — comfortable all day Light-medium — you may need more at night if you're dehydrated
+Hydration Level Medium — comfortable all day Light-medium — may need more at night if you're dehydrated

 My take: If you're not sure which one to get, start with the Gel Cream (this one).
 It's more versatile and feels better on most skin types.
-If you're extremely oily or live somewhere brutally hot, try the Gel Moisturizer instead.
+If you're extremely oily or live somewhere very hot, try the Gel Moisturizer instead.

 Laneige Water Bank Blue Hyaluronic Variants